 While Southern Comfort once manufactured numerous flavored varieties of their products, they were discontinued in 2016 when the brand was purchased by Sazerac.
 SoCo is now available at 21% ABV, 35% ABV, 40% ABV, and 50% ABV.

 Southern Comfort branded eggnogs are available seasonally and regionally, but these products contain no alcohol.

 There really isn’t a solid alternative to Soco out there.
 However, you may want to try sweetening your favorite budget bourbon or rye with honey, spices, and fruit to approximate a homemade Southern Comfort.
 While Southern Comfort is often referred to as whiskey, it’s really not.
 There really aren’t any classic cocktails that call for it, so it isn’t essential for a home cocktail enthusiast.
 It is affordable and fine for mixing up shots at a frat party or barbecue, though.

 - 1 oz Soco

 - 2 oz Fresh Orange Juice

-Shake, Strain over ice, garnish with an orange wedge and a cherry.
+Shake, strain over ice, and garnish with an orange wedge and a cherry.